 Please support the podcast!

 Are You Just Watching? is listener supported.
-Special thanks to our current patrons: Amanda John, and Stephen Brown II for their generous support.
+Special thanks to our current patrons: Amanda John, Craig Hardee, Stephen Brown II, and Peter Chapman for their generous support.
 We can't continue to share critical thinking for the entertained Christian without your financial help, so please head on over to our Patreon page and become one of our supporting patrons!
 As a benefit of her support of AYJW, Amanda John wishes us to promote 2ndvote.com, a conservative watchdog for coorperate activism.

 Share your feedback!